 The County maintains self-insurance retention of \$1,000,000 per occurrence for general and automobile liability.
-Excess liability is maintained through participation in the California State Association of Counties, Excess Insurance Authority (CSAC-EIA).
-Limits of this coverage are \$25,000,000.
+Excess liability is maintained through participation in the California State Association of Counties, Excess Insurance Authority (CSAC-EIA), with limits in excess of \$1,000,000.
+This insurance includes insurance for errors and omissions.